 Enna Sicily, Italy Travel Guide

 Sicilian food is a fusion of Greek, Roman, Arab, Norman, plus Spanish culinary traditions.
-Enna’s cuisine, on the island's interior, has a distinct identity.
+Enna’s cuisine, within the island's interior, has a distinct identity.
 It emphasizes rustic, robust dishes, using locally grown produce, legumes, grains, and meats.

 Often the main meal.
 It contains a "primo" (pasta or soup), a "secondo" (meat or fish), and a "contorno" (vegetable side dish).